superstar54/weas-widget/docs/source/index.rst

 Welcome to WEAS Widget's documentation!
 ===========================================
-The Web Environments for Atomistic Structure (WEAS) package is a JavaScript library designed to simplify and enhance the visualization and interaction with atomistic structures (molecule, crystal, etc.) in web environments.
+A widget to visualize and interact with atomistic structures in Jupyter Notebook.
+It uses WEAS_ (Web Environment For Atomistic Structure) in the backend.

 .. toctree::
    :maxdepth: 1